2

 14

 • Thanks, I thought the Wikipedia page wasn't very descriptive, so I came here.
-Your answer is better than Wikipedia ;) Jan 29, 2018 at 8:23
+Your answer is better than Wikipedia ;) Commented Jan 29, 2018 at 8:23

 • By the way, I haven't heard of a "shift to philosophy of mind" - I always thought that the philosophy of language and philosophy of mind were examined distinctively, while the philosophy of mind (epistemology I assume) the "first philosophy" as you've said, and the philosophy of language as the "first ontological philosophy".
-Jan 29, 2018 at 8:29
+Commented Jan 29, 2018 at 8:29

 • Look at Burge's historical essay referenced under the last link.
 "No other area of philosophy assumed quite the status that the philosophy of language had had since the 1950s.
 But the degree of interest in relatively "pure" philosophy of language has certainly diminished.
 Moreover, there has been a perceptible shift of ferment toward issues in the philosophy of mind.
 Some reasons for this change are internal to the subject.
 The discussions of meaning by Quine and Grice showed that there is a systematic interplay between meaning and propositional attitudes, like belief and intention."